dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

 ['/test/path/executable.exe', 'arg1', 'arg2']
 ```

-In most languages, we would be done by now with the configuration.
+In most languages, we are done by now with the configuration.
 However, a C program can only have one main function.
 Since the submission can have a main function, and the generated test code also has a main function, there is a conflict.
 As such, we use the `submission` method to modify the submission by renaming the main function.